Theme ~~ what is it and why do writer’s need the haunting lure of it to reign in the reader?

 The theme is the underlying consciousness of your work.
 It is a central idea running like a stream throughout your work making it come together like cogs on a machine.
 Your theme will be the bonding of you and the reader, where he/she has a lightbulb moment, grasping what you have conveyed.
-If you have no theme, more than likely, you have no story that will glue the reader to your words and pages.

 Sometimes the theme is not planned and often it changes in mid-writing.
 You had planned on your theme to be about the acceptance of death on humanity, but something happened along the typing path that had you (unconsciously) shifting to the beauty of mortality.

 An idea is of the broader spectrum of the rainbow, where as the theme becomes subjective without limitations to you or your reader; over the rainbow so-to-speak.
 It is like feeding to your reader what he was thinking to be a lighthearted comedy, instead he received a thought-provoking piece of art that touched him profoundly.